radhikavarshney/Github-Contibution-Graph/README.md

-# GitHub Data Fetching Web Application
+# GitHub Contribution Graph Application

 This web application is designed to fetch and display a user's GitHub contribution graph and repository images using Node.js, Express.js, and React.js.